 The coin collection of the Archaelogical Museum of Muenster University consists of more than 5,700 objects covering all historical periods in antiquity: Greek coins (of the archaic, classical and Hellenistic periods), coins of the Roman Republic and empire, civic and provincial coins of the Imperial period.
 Byzantine and islamic material complements the ancient holdings.
 It is a teaching collection frequently used during University courses and represents an integral part of teaching ancient numismatics by providing first-hand experience to students, and to familiarize with subject related methodology.

 Usually a representative selection of Greek and Roman coins is exhibited in the university’s Archaeological Museum.
-In addition there are also showcases on special topics such as "Alexandria Troas" and "Mons Argaios", and "Peace on Roman coins", respectively, highlighting recent research by University staff on these regions.
+In addition there are also showcases on special topics such as "Alexandria Troas", "Mons Argaios", and "Peace on Roman coins", respectively, highlighting recent research by University staff on these regions and topics.
 The "process of ancient coin production" is illustrated by a selection of misstrikes.

 Coin collection in the Archaeological Museum of Muenster University